 tax liability on your federal tax return.
-You may be entitled to a $3,950 exemption per dependent and a Child Tax Credit of up to
+You may be entitled to a $4,000

+exemption per dependent and a Child Tax Credit of up to $1,000 per qualifying

-status or the Qualifying Widow(er) filing status if you have a dependent.
+Qualifying Widow(er) filing status if you have a dependent.
 Additionally, if

 you pay educational expenses for this person, claiming the person as a

 dependent may allow you take advantage of education credits, the tuition and

 fees deduction, or the student loan interest deduction.
 A dependent does not

 have to be your child.
 Dependents can include others who are either related to

-you, such as a parent, or who have lived with you during the entire
+you, such as a parent, or who have lived with you during the entire year as a

-able to be claimed as a dependent by any other taxpayer.
+be claimed as a dependent by any other taxpayer.
 In addition, you generally

 cannot claim an exemption on a dependent who is married if they file a joint

 return.
 You cannot claim a person as a dependent unless that person is a U.S.

-citizen, a U.S. resident, U.S. national, or a resident of Canada or Mexico
+citizen, a U.S. resident, U.S. national, or a resident of Canada or Mexico for

 child or qualifying relative.